 Requirements & Skills 4

 Job summary 5

-The 911 Dispatcher is responsible for receiving emergency and non-emergency calls for service over the telephone and by other means, employing appropriate call screening protocols, and responding to those calls by dispatching the appropriate public safety resources.
-This position is responsible for interaction with other public safety dispatch centers in the answering and transferring of calls and incident information, and for maintaining communications with field personnel in law enforcement, fire and EMS agencies.
-This position is required to respond appropriately to requests for services and information from field personnel.
+The 911 Dispatcher is responsible for receiving emergency and non-emergency calls for service over the telephone and by other means, employing appropriate call screening protocols and responding to those calls by dispatching the appropriate public safety resources.
+This position is responsible for interaction with other public safety dispatch centers in the answering and transferring of calls and incident information, and for maintaining communications with field personnel in law enforcement, fire, and EMS agencies.
+This position is required one to respond appropriately to requests for services and information from field personnel.
 The 911 Dispatcher will report directly to the Shift Supervisor.

 Duties & Responsibilities 5

 We are immediately looking to fill several 911 Dispatcher positions.
 911 Dispatchers perform more routine duties of radio dispatch for law enforcement, fire, and ambulance services.
 911 Dispatcher candidates will demonstrate the proven ability to work in a fast-paced environment while performing multiple crucial tasks simultaneously.
 Rarely will you ever get a chance to meet the hundreds of people who call for help, yet they'll depend on your voice, your directions, and your knowledge to get through an emergency.
 No day is ever routine - one call may be a minor traffic accident, while the next is a frantic voice screaming for help.
 Both will be depending on your calm, firm voice and direction until help can arrive.
 Using state-of-the-art equipment and training, you'll provide excellent service and security.